brandonchaffee/arbitria/docs/integration.rst

 important to remember to properly construct these contracts as shown in the contracts within the ``test`` directory.

-Alternatively, arbitria smart contracts can be constructed from the generic contracts being either ``GenericModification`` or ``DemocraticUpgrading`` for a modifiable or upgradeable structure respectively.
+Alternatively, Arbitria smart contracts can be constructed from the generic contracts being either ``GenericModification`` or ``DemocraticUpgrading`` for a modifiable or upgradeable structure respectively.
-From this, custom approval criterea and functions can be added.
+From this, custom approval criteria and functions can be added.